jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 a win that counts as a Quad 1 win at the time, but if that other team finished the year poorly, it may slide to a Quad 2 win by the end of the year.

-While the NET says that it caps the impact of margin of victory, some still criticize it because the efficiency component is most likely still not capped.
+While the NET says that it caps the impact of the margin of victory, some still criticize it because the efficiency component is most likely still not capped.
 This is still technically speculation because seemingly no one knows the official algorithm used to generate the rankings.